On the Ability to Experience

 The ability to experience is, according to my understanding, the most liberating and healing ability we possess.
 This article explains the concept, both in relation to your inner life, through its use in meditation, and through simple but powerful methods that you can use to remain in tune with the world around you.

-The teacher's foremost task is to awaken the student into being able to experience and to bring him or her out of the judgmental prison, out of all that which the student fears or craves for, and which makes the student forget him/herself and lose the perspective.
-The first step on the way can occur by learning the meditation Inner Silence ( Antar Mauna).
+The teacher’s foremost task is to awaken the student into being able to experience and to bring him or her out of the judgemental prison, out of all that which the student fears or craves for, and which makes the student forget him/herself and lose the perspective.
+The first step on the way can occur by learning the meditation Inner Silence (Antar Mauna).

-When in the beginning of this meditation you learn to experience the totality of the sounds around you and when, through the technique, you gain the ability to allow thoughts to flow by, then this acts upon the entire organism, not just upon your mind.
+When, in the beginning of this meditation, you learn to experience the totality of the sounds around you and when, through the technique, you gain the ability to allow thoughts to flow by, then this acts upon the entire organism, not just upon your mind.
 The tolerance that arises in relation to your thoughts and feelings, creates an instantaneous harmony and tranquillity and you realize that it is not necessary to identify with all that crops up in the mind.
-Thus you release deep seated tensions and open up to greater creativity.
+You release deep seated tensions and open up to greater creativity.

 Through meditation, on the other hand – and also if one wishes to go further with a personal training in a supportive and intense milieu (an ashram), or on a deep going residential course – the teacher can guide the pupil to realise his true identity and essential being.
 When you know who you are, when you can experience yourself as a spectator in the midst of life, as consciousness, it becomes possible to remain open and let experiences manifest themselves, and thus remain independent of them.

-During meditation I let happen what is already happening and experience it without resisting it.
-I realise that I do not have to use energy to avoid outer or inner disturbances – they transform into experiences that I am done with as they happen.
+During meditation, I let happen what is already happening and experience it without resisting it.
+I realize that I do not have to use energy to avoid outer or inner disturbances – they transform into experiences that I am done with as they happen.

 This is not just of benefit to yourself, it also has an impact on your surroundings and raises your tolerance towards others.